JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 | pubstate                    | BITEX_Pubstate      |

-The xml field `SourceType` contains the associated entry type from the first table, while the original BibTeX/BibLaTex entrytype is preserved in the field `BIBTEX_ENTRY`.
+The XML field `SourceType` contains the associated entry type from the first table, while the original BibTeX/BibLaTex entrytype is preserved in the field `BIBTEX_ENTRY`.

 ### MS-Bib only fields
 The following fields are XML-only fields, they have no BibTeX/BibLaTex representation: